 Chokhor Duchen commemorates the anniversary upon which Shakyamuni Buddha first began teaching the Dharma.
 For seven weeks after his enlightenment, the Buddha did not teach.
 After this period, Indra and Brahma offered a dharmachakra and a conch shell and requested Shakyamuni to teach.
 Accepting, Buddha Shakyamuni turned the Wheel of Dharma for the first time in Sarnath, India by teaching on the Four Noble Truths.
 It is auspicious to perform meritorious activities on this specific day when the effects of any action multiply 100 million times.

-The high point of our three-day festival is the merit-multiplying day which in 2019 will be on 4 August.
+The high point of our three-day festival is the merit-multiplying day which in 2020 is on 24 July.

 Root Institute is a delightful, semi-monastic meditation centre.